SamK/scrambleflat/README.md

 Scrambles a flat file

-This Linux script gives you the ability to hide sensitive data from your files before giving them away.
+This Python script gives you the ability to hide sensitive data from your files before giving them away.

 A simple example would be a log file to send to someone but you don't want